ocodista/trampar-de-casa/apps/auto-email-sender/subs-to-queue/README.md

 # Subs to queue

-The objective of this service is send the necessary database information of `email-pre-renderer` and `email-composer` for a queue `email-pre-renderer-subs` and `email-sender-subs`.
+The objective of this service is to send the necessary database information of `email-pre-renderer` and `email-composer` for a queue of `email-pre-renderer-subs` and `email-sender-subs``.

 ## Prerequisites